 Can I have visitors to our house to see the baby?

-This is currently not recommended, as the Government advice is that we should not be mixing between households.
 I know this is hard.
-I know we all rely on support and help from friends and family and not being able to see them is difficult.
+I know we all rely on support and help from friends and family and not being able to have them with you is difficult.
 I know this affects us all.
 But perhaps your friends and family can help you in other ways – by, say, dropping a nice home-cooked meal round to your doorstep, doing your shopping for you or simply being there at the end of a video call when you need them.